 Whatever format it takes – five or six numbers, bonus ball or not – Mississippi’s new Lotto is certain to be easy to play and will finally mean that residents of the state will no longer have to travel miles to play their favorite lottery games.

-Originally governor Phil Bryant expected the new lotto game to be up and running by January 2019, but it looks like he will have been out by a full year with games set to go ahead from early 2020.
-Powerball and Mega Millions have been confirmed for January 30th 2020, so a state Lotto game should soon follow.
+MS Governer Phil Bryant originally expected the new Lotto game to be up and running by January 2019, but he was out by a full year, with the state's own Lotto due to go live in early 2020.
+Powerball and Mega Millions launched in Mississippi on January 30th 2020.

 Details about the Mississippi Lottery and the bill that enabled it were released to the public after Gov. Bryant successfully stopped the Mississippi Lottery Corporation (MLC) from being exempt from the Public Records Act and Open Meetings Act.
 It took a while for the exemption to be tossed and after it eventually was, Gov. Bryant was commended for taking that stance and trying to improve transparency in the government.

 $1 Million Sweet Spot